 2.1 Gene Module Overview

 The Gene module provides a comprehensive, multi-omics overview of a user-selected gene across multiple cancer types.
-By integrating information from expression, mutation, CNV, methylation, survival relevance, miRNA regulation, protein expression, and multi-omics driver evidence, this module helps users understand how a gene behaves across the cancer landscape.
+By integrating expression, mutation, CNV, methylation, survival analysis, miRNA regulation, protein expression, and multi-omics driver evidence, this module helps users understand how a gene behaves across the cancer landscape and how its molecular alterations may relate to patient outcomes.

 2.2 Input Selection